mikko-apo/ki-flow/index.md

     ki-repo is a file system based package repository, more information is available here: <a href="/ki-repo-doc">ki-repo documentation</a>
   </li>
   <li>
-    [ki-router.js](https://github.com/mikko-apo/ki-router.js) is the javascript controller used by the web pages
+    <a href="https://github.com/mikko-apo/ki-router.js">ki-router.js</a> is the javascript controller used by the web pages
   </li>
 </ul>